Electronic Media Sanitization Procedure

 - The designated Information Technology Coordinator must complete and sign a Media Sanitization Certification form for the item(s) to be transferred or surveyed.

-- The Media Sanitization Certification must be submitted with either a Property Survey/Transfer Request Form to Property Management for processing.
+- The Media Sanitization Certification must be submitted to Property Management for processing.

 - Upon approval from Property Management, the item(s) may then be transferred to the new Department or Division, or surveyed to Property Management.